NemesisGuy/voxnemesis-supertonic-extension/README.md

 - Context menu missing: reload the extension; MV3 service worker recreates the menu on install/startup/wake.
 - WebGPU unavailable (any vendor: Intel/AMD/NVIDIA/Apple): the engine falls back to WASM/CPU automatically; performance is lower but functional.
 - Slow machines: thread count is capped to 1–4 based on `hardwareConcurrency`.
 On single-core systems it stays at 1; multi-core caps at 4 even if higher.

+## Privacy
+- Text and audio synthesis run locally in the browser/offscreen page.
+No user text or audio is sent to remote services.
+- The only network requests are to download model and style assets from the configured Hugging Face URLs, which are cached locally afterward.

 ## Development
 - Requirements: Node 18+ and git (for optional asset fetch).
 Install deps with `npm install`.